-Although the Loop Drive is closed to motorized travel in the winter, those who are properly prepared can still explore the monument on our winter trail.
+The Loop Drive is closed to motorized travel in the winter, but those cross country skiers can explore the monument on their winter trail.
 The winter trail is groomed as snow pack and staffing allow.
 This is usually during the period from December to March.

 The groomed track is 4-7 miles in length with mostly level terrain or gentle hills.
 There is one steep hill on the southwest flank of Inferno Cone.
 Novices should ski the loop clockwise to avoid coming down this hill.
 Although skiing time varies with ability and snow conditions, most people can ski the entire loop in 2 to 4 hours.
 There is no charge for skiing at Craters of the Moon.

 The open slopes of the cinder cones scattered along the Loop Drive provide perfect telemarking terrain.
 Skiers should feel free to leave the groomed track and venture onto these slopes to carve some turns!